 English Language Learner: Student who, by reason of foreign birth or ancestry, speaks or understands a language other than English and speaks or understands little or no English, and requires support in order to become proficient in English and is identified pursuant to Section 154.3 of New York State's Commissioner's Regulations.
 Students who are not ELL in the current year but were ELL in one or more of the previous four years are called "former ELLs" and are included in the ELL accountability calculations.
+For the 5-year and 6-year cohorts at the secondary school level, a student who is NOT ELL in the reporting year, but was ELL in one or more of the previous four years defined a former ELL and will be included in the ELL group.

 Students with Disabilities: Student classified by the Committee on Special Education as having one or more disabilities.
 Students who are not students with disabilities in the current year but were students with disabilities in one or more of the previous two years are called "former students with disabilities" and are included in the Students with Disabilities accountability calculations.
+For the 5-year and 6-year cohorts at the secondary school level, a student who is NOT SWD in the reporting year but was SWD in one or more of the previous TWO reporting years, the student will be considered a former SWD and will be included in the ELL group.